AoyuQC/CarND-Udacity-Laneline-P1/Writeup.md

 * The side part of line sometimes was considered as a potential line, this may lead to a bigger slope than real one
 ![fail](/images_for_writesup/fail_writeup.png)
 ##### 3. Possible improvements
+* The interest of region should be analyzed further so that different strategies can be applied to different statuses of lanes
+* The color feature of lane should be used for more robust detection